KabuCreative/kabucreative.github.io/README.md

 ## Adding New Pages

-New projects should be added to the root directory, named as `<slug>.html`.
+New pages should be added to the root directory, named as `<slug>.html`.
 Available front matter:

 ```yaml
 ---